Mateuscvieira/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   :ref:`config:scheduler__min_file_process_interval`, but this is one of the mentioned trade-offs, result of this is that changes to such files will be picked up slower and you will see delays between submitting the files and getting them available in Airflow UI and executed by Scheduler.
-Optimizing the way how your DAGs are built, avoiding external data sources is your best approach to improve CPU usage.
-If you have more CPUs available, you can increase number of processing threads :ref:`config:scheduler__parsing_processes`, Also Airflow Scheduler scales almost linearly with several instances, so you can also add more Schedulers if your Scheduler's performance is CPU-bound.
+Optimizing the way your DAGs are built, avoiding external data sources is your best approach to improve CPU usage.
+If you have more CPUs available, you can increase number of processing threads :ref:`config:scheduler__parsing_processes`.
+Also, Airflow Scheduler scales almost linearly with several instances, so you can also add more schedulers if your scheduler's performance is CPU-bound.
 * Airflow might use quite a significant amount of memory when you try to get more performance out of it.
   Often more performance is achieved in Airflow by increasing the number of processes handling the load, and each process requires whole interpreter of Python loaded, a lot of classes imported, temporary in-memory storage.
 A lot of it is optimized by Airflow by using forking and copy-on-write memory used but in case new classes are imported after forking this can lead to extra memory pressure.
-  You need to observe if your system is using more memory than it has - which results with using swap disk, which dramatically decreases performance.
+  You need to observe if your system is using more memory than it has - which results in using swap disk, which dramatically decreases performance.
 Note that Airflow Scheduler in versions prior to ``2.1.4`` generated a lot of ``Page Cache`` memory used by log files (when the log files were not removed).
   This was generally harmless, as the memory is just cache and could be reclaimed at any time by the system,